Your Top 10 Open Source No Code Platforms: A Quick Guide

 StackStorm is part of the Linux Foundation as one of their premier projects.
 It offers robust features including an “If This Then That” platform where users can set up simple or complex automatons.
 Another brilliant feature of the platform is its powerful events-driven automation process, in which complex workflows can be automated using the following steps:

-1. Sensors – These sensors are Python software-based sensors that watch out for any event that is required to trigger the StackStorm system into action.
+• Sensors – These are Python software-based sensors that watch out for any event required to trigger the StackStorm system into action.

-2. Triggers – External events that kick off a required thing to happen.
-There are generic triggers (e.g. timers, webhooks) and integration triggers (e.g. Sensu alert, JIRA issue updated).
+• Triggers – External events that kick off a required thing to happen.
+There are generic triggers (e.g., timers, webhooks) and integration triggers (e.g., Sensu alert, JIRA issue updated).
 A new trigger type can be defined by writing a sensor plugin.

-3. Actions – Generic actions such as ssh, REST call, or integrations (OpenStack, Docker, Puppet) occur after the input trigger occurs.
-These actions can be invoked directly by the user via CLI or API, or used and called as part of rules and workflows.
+• Actions – Generic actions such as SSH, REST calls, or integrations (OpenStack, Docker, Puppet) occur after the input trigger occurs.
+These actions can be invoked directly by the user via CLI or API or used and called as part of rules and workflows.

-4. Rules – Think about this like a map of the flows and how the events can run through the system.
+• Rules – Consider this like a map of the flows and how the events can run through the system.
 You have to match the action with the required output.

-5. Workflows – Workflows connect actions into flows, defining the order, transition conditions, and passing the data.
+• Workflows – Workflows connect actions into flows, defining the order, transition conditions, and data passing.
 Most automation is typically more than one step and thus needs more than one action.

-Started in 2003, WordPress was forked from a copy of the b2/catalog by two gentlemen called Mike Little and Matt Mullenweg.
+Starting in 2003, WordPress was forked from a copy of the b2/catalog by two gentlemen, Mike Little, and Matt Mullenweg.
 This open-source project aimed to close the gap in the market where there was the need for an elegant, well-architected personal publishing system that could be managed by a user in a drag-and-drop manner.

 WordPress Features and Benefits

 Today, forty-three percent of the web uses WordPress, from hobby blogs to the biggest news sites online.
-Beautiful designs, powerful features, and the freedom to build anything you want.
+Beautiful designs, powerful features, and the freedom to build anything.
 WordPress is both free and priceless at the same time.
 You can learn more at https://wordpress.org/about/

 • Customizable designs.